Agriculture - Food, Science

 Presentation

-The Biotechnology and Improvement of Tropical Plants (BAPT) course is based on teaching units (UE) common to the BiPa, IPM and MEV courses, designed to provide a foundation of fundamental knowledge in the fields of genetics and genomics, cellular and molecular biology, plant biology (development, ecophysiology, basis of interactions with microorganisms, etc.) and the tools required for a scientific approach (statistics, bioinformatics, critical analysis, project management, etc.).
-This core curriculum also includes an internship in M1 and M2, enabling students to contribute to the development of a research project in a laboratory of a public institute or private company.
+The Biotechnology and Tropical Plant Improvement (BAPT) program is based on teaching units (UE) common to the BiPa, IPM, and MEV programs, designed to provide students with a foundation of fundamental knowledge in the fields of genetics and genomics, cellular and molecular biology, plant biology (development, ecophysiology, basics of interactions with microorganisms, etc.), and the tools required for a scientific approach (statistics, bioinformatics, critical analysis, project management, etc.).
+This core curriculum also includes an internship in M1 and M2, which allows students to contribute to the development of a research project in a laboratory at a public institute or private company.

-Thanks to specific courses, including a specialized thematic school, and a choice of options offered in M1 and M2, the Biotechnology and Tropical Plant Breeding pathway focuses on the appropriation of biotechnology tools, as well as knowledge of the practice of plant breeding, targeting in particular the main food and cash crops in Mediterranean and tropical environments.
-A specific module in M1, shared with the IBION-Tec course, covers engineering approaches to the production of phyto-molecules of interest.
+Thanks to specific course units, including a specialized thematic school and a choice of options offered in M1 and M2, the Biotechnology and Tropical Plant Improvement program focuses on the acquisition of biotechnology tools and knowledge of plant improvement practices, targeting in particular the main food and cash crops of Mediterranean and tropical environments.
+A specific M1 module shared with the IBION-Tec program provides an introduction to engineering approaches aimed at producing phytomolecules of interest.

-In addition to this specialization, additional scientific skills are considered essential in all Biology and Agrosciences Master's courses, and are fully integrated into the Biotechnology and Tropical Plant Breeding course.
-These include documentary research, database management and exploitation, scientific communication and project management.
+In addition to this specialization, skills that complement scientific expertise are considered essential in all Biology and Agrosciences Master's programs and are fully integrated into the Biotechnology and Tropical Plant Improvement program.
+These include documentary research, database management and use, scientific communication, and project planning, management, and implementation.

-For more information on this course and its content, visit https://bioagro.edu.umontpellier.fr/biologie-des-plantes/biotechnologie-et-amelioration-des-plantes-tropicales/
+For more information about this course and its content, visit https://bioagro.edu.umontpellier.fr/biologie-des-plantes/biotechnologie-et-amelioration-des-plantes-tropicales/.

 Read more